-Now in its 15th year, the little Domras Cup Mead Competition has grown to be one of the longer, continuously-running, mead-only competitions in the world with entries received from all over the country.
-We are continuously looking at ways to better the event and judging of meads.
-We recently completed a mead judge exam with a dozen new certified mead judges in the southeast so that the 2013 event will have certified mead judges at each table.
+Now in its 16th year, the little Domras Cup Mead Competition has grown to be one of the longer, continuously-running, mead-only competitions in the world with entries received from all over the country.
+We are continuously looking at ways to improve the event and judging of meads.
+In 2012 we completed a mead judge exam with a dozen new certified mead judges in the southeast so that The Domras Cup will have certified mead judges at each table.

 When & Where

 Entries should be mailed to address above or dropped off at Savannah Homebrew Shoppe.